Jamie-B22/ITC_Data_Mining_Project/readme.md

 # ITC Data Mining Project

 ###### Current status: This is an ongoing project.
-This readme currently details the progress made as of the second checkpoint where data is scraped into a MySQL database.
+This readme currently details the progress made as of the third checkpoint where data is scraped into a MySQL database and can be enriched from the Open Library API and the NYT bestsellers lists API.

 ### Description